 While BigCommerce integrates with more than 60+ different payment gateways, Magento only offers integrations with 14; not bad, but 60+ was the magic number, providing more flexibility, as well as driving many clients to find new ways of integrating retail and wholesale account management together with more efficiency.

-Magento’s standard front-end features include zoomable images, product reviews, responsive designs and order statuses.
-The package also comes with cross-sells, upsells, wish-lists, and quantity discounts.
+Magento’s standard front-end features include zoomable images, product reviews, responsive designs, and order statuses.
+The package also comes with cross-sells, upsells, wish lists, and quantity discounts.
 Related products, coupon codes, polls, and newsletters are also available.
 So in short, with Magento users were able to customize the frontend, but achieving this required development experience; and in most cases, Magento developers would cost brands more per hour than BigCommerce editing would.

 On the other hand, BigCommerce features one of the most robust front-ends, particularly in the non-open source game.
-With built-in features that include several payment processors, product filtering, wish-lists, deep search, live chat, and blogging, users found BigCommerce a lot easier to manage overall.
+With built-in features that include several payment processors, product filtering, wish lists, deep search, live chat, and blogging, users found BigCommerce a lot easier to manage overall.
 BigCommerce also offers excellent social media integrations, as well as native Omni-Channel selling capabilities that many users wanted out of the box; and without the need for costly additional customizations.

 Hosting & Security

 On the other hand, BigCommerce is a self-hosted solution, which makes it much easier for most brand managers to get up and running.
 With features like built-in hosting users don’t need to edit the code base behind BigCommerce, or partner with multiple organizations with different payment schedules.
-With enterprise level security features, BigCommerce also provides a solid architecture, as well as a 24/7 US-based support team behind it.
-BigCommerce also offers hosting through certified servers, specifically SAS 70 Type II.
+With enterprise-level security features, BigCommerce also provides a solid architecture, as well as a 24/7 US-based support team behind it.
+BigCommerce also offers to host through certified servers, specifically SAS 70 Type II.
 This means that hacker prevention, load-balancing, and 99.99% uptime is a Day 1 provision and not an add-on that users have to build into the cost.

 Since it is a community that runs Magento’s support forum, most users did not want to spend time searching for threads for any unaddressed topics and bugs.
-The objective was ease of use and simple operation, not flooding a message board, or always being reliant on an agency retainers.
+The objective was the ease of use and simple operation, not flooding a message board, or always being reliant on agency retainers.